 Why the change?

 As so many of us have experienced, the COVID-19 pandemic has changed how we move through the world.
-When faced with the reality that it would be not be safe to hold an in person event, we took the opportunity to approach our National Philanthropy Day celebration with fresh eyes.
+When faced with the reality that it would be not be safe to hold an in person event in 2020, we took the opportunity to approach our National Philanthropy Day celebration with fresh eyes.
 By creating an interactive multimedia experience, the hope is that we make celebrating philanthropy more accessible to everyone in our community.